milukeli/milukeli/README.md

-- 👋 Hi, I’m @milukeli
+👋

-- 👀 Interested in bunch of DevOps stuff, but mostly Ops 🌱.
+👀 Interested in bunch of DevOps stuff, but mostly Ops 🌱

 - **DevOps Engineer**
   - *Feb 2023 – Present* at Vega IT Omega (Montenegro)